 Code language: SQL (Structured Query Language) (sql)

-A row level trigger executes each time a row is affected by an UPDATE
+A row-level trigger executes each time a row is affected by a DML statement such as INSERT

-Different from the row level trigger, a statement level trigger is called once regardless of how many rows affect by the UPDATE
+Unlike a row-level trigger, a statement-level trigger is called once regardless of how many affected rows.

-When creating a trigger, you can specify whether a trigger is row or statement level by using the FOR EACH ROW
+When creating a trigger, you can specify whether a trigger is a row-level or statement-level trigger using the FOR EACH ROW

 or FOR EACH STATEMENT